The CloudPilot benefit in Visual Studio subscriptions

 |Visual Studio Enterprise, Visual Studio Professional (monthly cloud)||Azure||Not available||N/A|

-1 Includes: Not for Resale (NFR), FTE, Microsoft Valued Professional (MVP), Region Director (RD), Microsoft Partner Network (MPN), Visual Studio Industry Partner (VSIP), Microsoft Certified Trainer, BizSpark, Imagine
+1 Includes: Not for Resale (NFR), FTE, Most Valuable Professional (MVP), Regional Director (RD), Microsoft Partner Network (MPN), Visual Studio Industry Partner (VSIP), Microsoft Certified Trainer, BizSpark, Imagine, NFR Basic

 Not sure which subscription you're using?
 Connect to https://my.visualstudio.com/subscriptions to see all the subscriptions assigned to your email address.
 If you don't see all your subscriptions, you may have one or more assigned to a different email address.
 You'll need to sign in with that email address to see those subscriptions.

-For assistance with sales, subscriptions, accounts and billing for Visual Studio Subscriptions, contact Visual Studio Subscriptions Support.
+- For assistance with sales, subscriptions, accounts and billing for Visual Studio Subscriptions, see Visual Studio Subscriptions support.

-If you haven't already activated the Azure benefit that comes with your subscription, visit https://my.visualstudio.com/benefits and click on the Azure tile in the Tools category to set up your Azure subscription and redeem your free Azure credits.
+If you haven't already activated the Azure DevTest individual credit benefit that comes with your subscription, visit https://my.visualstudio.com/benefits and click on the Azure tile in the Tools category to set up your Azure subscription and redeem your Azure DevTest individual credit.